Rosee752/1337-pizza-backend/doc/tooling/README.md

 # SonarQube

 - What is the purpose of SonarQube?
+SonarQube is a static code analyzer which checks if your code is compliant with a pre defined set of rules

-- What is the purpose of the quality rules of SonarQube?
+- What is the purpose of the quality rules of SonarQube? all of the code is checked for compliance with this ruleset and is meant to ensure high quality code which is maintainable and secure

-- What is the purpose of the quality gates of SonarQube?
+- What is the purpose of the quality gates of SonarQube? quality gates check if your code is ready for release by ensuring it is compliant with the pre defined standards

 ## Run SonarLint on your local Computer